PIERCINGS AFTERCARE INSTRUCTIONS

 We recommend that you purchase a sterile saline solution (such as NeilMed Wound Wash), preferably one without any other additives.

 If you cannot find a sterile saline solution, a sea salt mixture can be a good alternative.
 Dissolve 1/8 to 1/4 teaspoon sea salt into one cup (8 oz) of warm distilled or bottled water.
-Stronger is not better; a saline solution that is too strong can irritate the piercing.
+Stronger is not better; a saline that is too strong can irritate the piercing.

 Cleaning Instructions for Body Piercings